sychen/python-einvoice-receipts/README.md

-python-evoice-receipts
+python-einvoice-receipts
 ======================

-Python module for reading electronic receipts in Taiwan
+Python module for reading electronic invoices in Taiwan